The conditions of probation or bail can be very strict and, if not followed, can lead to a charge of breaching a court order.

 One defence that is often successful is that of lawful excuse.
 When you come to us with your case, we will find out if there is an innocent or reasonable explanation for why you failed to meet the terms of your bail or probation.
 Perhaps you missed a meeting with your probation officer because of illness or there was a transportation issue.
 If we can establish that there was a legitimate reason that you did not comply with the terms, you will be acquitted, and an acquittal is always our primary objective.

-If You Have Been Charged with Breaching a Court Order, Contact Us for a Free Consultation
+If you have been Charged with Breaching a Court Order, Contact Hicks Adams for a Free Consultation

 Our experienced Toronto criminal defence lawyers are ready to fearlessly defend you against charges of violating bail and probation orders and keep you out of jail.
 Call us at 416-975-1700 or contact us online for a free consultation.